NotAName320/akai-retro-game-win/README.md

 NOTE: Make sure to install `libsdl2` before compilation.

-Download or clone the repository, Download and install libSDL2 and type the following into a terminal.
+Download or clone the repository and type the following into a terminal.

 `cd path/to/folder`